-A Bachelor’s degree in a basic science or healthcare-related field form an accredited college or university with specialized training in laboratory medicine, or an equivalent combination of education and experience.
+A Bachelor’s degree in a basic science or healthcare-related field from an accredited college or university with specialized training in laboratory medicine, or an equivalent combination of education and experience.

-3-5 years of laboratory or quality program experience is required.
+Three to five years administrative, supervisory, and/or quality program experience is required.

-Certification by the American Society of Clinical Pathology (ASCP) or National Certification Agency (NCA) is highly desirable.
+Certification by the American Society of Clinical Pathology (ASCP) or National Certification Agency (NCA).

-Demonstrated experience working with and knowledge of the CMS/CAP proficiency testing requirements is highly desired.
+Demonstrated experience working with and knowledge of the College of American Pathologists (CAP) laboratory accreditation and inspection process is highly desired.

-Demonstrated ability to perform statistical trend analysis is desired.
+Demonstrated ability to perform statistical and trend analysis is desired; experience with data analysis platforms such as Tableau, Microsoft Access, HEDI, etc. is desired.

-Additional Salary Information: Starting salary is $50,012.00/year.
+Additional Salary Information: Starting salary is $50,012/year.
 Salary will be commensurate with education and experience.